Resonant top pair searches at the LHC: a window to electroweak phase transition: Electroweak Phase Transition in the 2HDM

 \subsection{Thermal History and Gravitational Waves}

 The rich structure of the 2HDM potential grants distinct phase transition processes.
-For successful baryogenesis, it is critical to prevent that the baryon number generated during the phase transition is significantly washed out.
+For successful baryogenesis, it is critical to prevent the baryon number generated during the phase transition from being significantly washed out.
 This imposes the electroweak phase transition to be strong first-order~\cite{Moore:1998swa,Quiros:1999jp}

 where $T_c$ is the critical temperature and $v_c$ is the critical Higgs VEV obtained when the would-be true vacuum and false vacuum are degenerate.